image

 Back to Table of Contents

-How Many Courses Do I Have to Take To Learn Professional Floral Design?
+How Many Courses Do I Have to Take To Learn Floral Design?

-At Rittners with our Six Month Day, 12.5 Week Evening or Concentrated Spring or Summer Day Courses---only one is necessary.
+At Rittners with our Six Month Day, 12 Week Evening or Concentrated Day Courses---only one is necessary.

-When you go to a floral school you should have the confidence that the program is set up to give you a thorough practical training.
-So at Rittners our Day, 12.5 Week Evening & Five Week Courses start simply, assuming no prior background, but also cover advanced floral art techniques as well.
+When you go to a floral school you should have the confidence that the program is set up to give you a thorough practical training--not to make you keep coming back for more and more floral designing courses.
+So at Rittners our Six Month Day Course, 12 Week Evening & Shorter Concentrated Day Courses start simply, assuming no prior background, but also cover intermediate and advanced floral art techniques as well.

-All of our courses include vase arrangements, wedding designs, sympathy flowers , flowers to wear, and novelties.
+All of our courses include vase arrangements, wedding designs, tribute flowers , flowers to wear, and novelties.
 They include both traditional as well as contemporary approaches--because both are done in leading flower shops.
 We constantly update our programs.
-Such subjects as balloons in floral art, European techniques, & using tropicals in everyday floral design have been incorporated.
+Such subjects as underwater designing in floral art, European techniques, & using tropicals in everyday floral design have been incorporated.
 Some of the latest time saving devices & techniques are taught.

 Back to Table of Contents